extplug/ExtPlug/README.md

 ExtPlug is a flexible, modular extension framework for plug.dj.

+As of September 28th 2015, plug.dj is no longer a thing.
+That means that ExtPlug isn't particularly useful anymore!
+The ExtPlug code can still be here and across other repositories in the [ExtPlug Github organisation](https://github.com/ExtPlug) for archival purposes.
+If you're looking for a worthy plug.dj alternative, feel free to join the [radiant.dj Slack community](https://slack.radiant.dj) – they'll know when new sites start to pop up.
+Thanks for using ExtPlug! ♥

+---

 This repository contains mostly technical information.
 If you just want to _use_ ExtPlug, visit [the ExtPlug website](https://extplug.github.io) instead.
 If you're a developer, read on!